Bi-Lipschitz extensions and outlier embeddings into trees: Missing proofs from Section

-where the first line is by the triangle inequality on $Y(\alpha)$ and linearity of expectation, the second is by Lemma \ref{lem:expansion}\ref{lem:ui}, the third is by the triangle inequality on $(X,d)$, and the fifth is by the condition of this lemma that $d(x,\gamma(x))\leq 2d(x,y)$. \end{proofof}
+The first line is by the triangle inequality, the second is by the properties of perfect merge functions, and the third is due to the independence between the sampled distribution $\cD_S$ and the partition $(\cK,r)$ and the expected diameter expansion bound of the diameter-bounded embeddings.
+The fourth line is by the properties of \onion partitions with \band $\gamma$, and the fifth is by the properties of \onion partitions with closeness $2$.

-Before we prove the last part of the Lemma, we will discuss some of the terminology and results from the proof of Lemma 4.1(d) from \cite{chawla2024}.
-This will help abbreviate our proof of Lemma \ref{lem:expansion}\ref{lem:farxy} in this paper.